javecilla/BSIT2FG2_PROJECT_IM-OOP-EDP-ADB-IDA/README.md

     Stores predefined constant values, such as specific status codes or categories, which are used throughout the application to maintain consistency and readability.

   - **`interfaces`**
     Houses all interface definitions, promoting polymorphism and abstraction.
-Interfaces define a common contract for various classes to implement, enhancing the applicationís extensibility.
+Interfaces define a common contract for various classes to implement, enhancing the application‚Äôs extensibility.

   - **`exceptions`**
     Contains custom exception classes that handle specific application errors, allowing for more granular error control and improved error reporting to users.